VLAN Configuration by Examples

 AP

-supports VLAN tagging so that I can create VLAN 30
+supports VLAN tagging so that I can create VLAN 30 and VLAN 40 for the IoT

 devices and guest network.
 This also means adding two more virtual switches to